SilentGlasses/linux_start/docs/setup/python.md

 echo 'eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"' >> ~/.profile
 eval "$(/home/linuxbrew/.linuxbrew/bin/brew shellenv)"
 ```
-    - You might need to add this to `.bash_profile`, `.zprofile`, or another shell configuration file depending on your shell and setup.
+    - You might need to add this to `.bashrc`, `.zshrc`, or another shell configuration file depending on your shell and setup.
 The installer's output is the best guide.
-    - Close and reopen your terminal or run `source ~/.profile` (or the relevant config file) for the changes to take effect.
+    - Close and reopen your terminal or run either  `source ~/.bashrc` or `source ~/.zshrc` (or the relevant config file) for the changes to take effect.
 3.  **Verify Installation:** Check that Homebrew is installed correctly.
 ```bash
 brew --version